ljdyer/Feature-Restoration-Evaluator/README.md

-# Precision & recall calculator
+# Feature Restorer Metric Getter

-A Python class for calculating precision, recall and F-score metrics for the outputs of feature restoration models against reference strings.
+A Python class for calculating precision/recall/F-score and word error rate (WER) metrics for the outputs of feature restoration models against reference strings.

 ## Getting started